 Describe the historical development of the environmental movement.

-Determine the implications of growing human population.
+Determine the implications of the changing human population.

-Identify the implications of the concept of a carrying capacity.
+Explain the concept of carrying capacity.

 Ecosystem Structure, Function, and Change

-Describe structural and functional dynamics of ecosystems.
+Describe the structure and function of ecosystems.

-Natural Resource and Energy
+Natural Resources and Energy

 Describe water supply, use, and management.

-Perform an economic analysis of an environmental pollution issue.
+Perform an analysis of an environmental issue.

 The University of Phoenix reserves the right to modify courses.